What To Pack for Graduate Students

 - Final Draft screenwriting software.

-Follow the instructions below on how to get your Apple MacBook Pro (with AppleCare Warranty) and Adobe and Final Draft software.
+Follow the instructions below on how to get your Apple MacBook Pro (with AppleCare Warranty) and Final Draft software.

 Apple MacBook Pro (with warranty)